The Cultural Hotspot of Belfast: Cathedral Quarter

 In the 2000s, the Calder Fountain was restored and moved to a location nearer to its original position.
 On the historic line of the culverted Farset River, a linear water feature was installed.

-The Customs House is a Victorian building, designed by the architect Charles Lanyon (1813-1889) in the High Italian Renaissance or “Palazzo” style, established at a time when Belfast became one of the great industrial and trading centers of Victorian England.
+The Customs House is a Victorian building, designed by the architect Charles Lanyon (1813-1889) in the High Italian Renaissance or “Palazzo” style, established at a time when Belfast became one of the great industrial and trading centres of Victorian England.

 During the 19th and 20th centuries, orators would speak to the crowds right at the steps of the Customs House and many events erupted from this place that impacted dramatically in Ireland’s legacy.

 Author Anthony Trollope also worked for the General Post Office at the Customs House in Belfast for a number of years as he lived in the city.
 Aside from his literary career, Trollope was also the inventor of the pillar-box.